Alex-A-Fit/UnityTrivia/README.md

 You will notice an ee scene, this can NOT be improted correctly because the video that goes along with it could not be imported to github
 Thereore, please remove the ee scene when you download the file

+All the folders are assets to be imported